miguelmar21/blue-ocean/README.md

 ---

 ## INTRODUCTION
 Have you ever needed to keep track of where your favorite street performers are posting up for the weekend?
-Or perhaps there's an underground comedian whose last-minute shows are hard to keep track of.
-Or you want to let your fans know where your next dance performance is.
-Sounds like you need Buskamove!<br><br>
+Or perhaps, you want to let your fans know where your next underground comedy show is.

-### FEATURES
-Buskamove is a social networking app that allows performers and their audiences locate and schedule performances.
+Sounds like you need Buskamove: a social networking app that helps performers and their audiences locate and schedule performances.

 ## AUTHORS
+* Project Manager
-Adam Rakla - Project Manager
+  * Adam Rakla
+* UI Design
+  * Miguel Regalado
+  * Max Zhao
+* Architecture
-Prince Addai -
+  * Prince Addai
+  * Jeff DeSouza

+---

 ## API DOCUMENTATION
----

 //MIGUEL
 Performance API